Good or bad weather?

 Steel blue sky

 This usually gives very hard shadows and should, therefore, be avoided.
 But sometimes, you can use it creatively, such as macro and backlight.
 For example, you get transparency in leaves.
 According to the theory books, the worst moment of the day is the afternoon, when the sun is high in the sky and casts hard shadows on the landscape.
-If, due to circumstances, you still want to photograph at such moments; you can still try to use filters to prevent overexposed skies or underexposed foreground or use diffusor panels for your macro shots.
+If, due to circumstances, you still want to photograph at such moments, you can still try to use filters to prevent overexposed skies or underexposed foreground or use diffusor panels for your macro shots.
 But, admittedly, you are making it very difficult for yourself.
 You will rarely be able to produce a “poster” photo.

 Snow

 Snow photos easily have a blue cast.
-Precise handling of the white balance is therefore recommended.
+Therefore, precise handling of the white balance is recommended.
 If you shoot in RAW, you can easily adjust that in post-processing.
 Another problem is autofocus because it works based on contrasts.
 That is precisely what is missing in snow.
 So, one has to either focus manually or look for a detail in which contrast can be seen to lock the focus on it.

 Fog

 Misty conditions can give very beautiful images of fog floating above a landscape.
-Heavy fog does gradually desaturate colours.
+Heavy fog gradually desaturates colours.
 Fog can also filter out unwanted elements from your image.
 Fog, in combination with snow, can add an extra touch and put the focus on your solo subject (preferably darker).
 And light piercing through the fog can add a delicate element.

 Wind